Super $q$-Howe duality and web categories: Proofs of the diagrammatic presentations

-The green-red symmetry and the fact that the mixed crossings are defined via the monochromatic crossings, together with Corollary~\ref{cor-ckmwebs}, reduce this problem to the situation studied in~\cite[Theorem~6.2.1 and Lemma~6.2.2]{ckm}.
+The green--red symmetry and the fact that the mixed crossings are defined via the monochromatic crossings, together with \fullref{cor-ckmwebs}, reduce this problem to the situation studied in \cite[Theorem 6.2.1 and Lemma 6.2.2]{ckm}.
 It remains to show